Restaurants on St. Martin and St. Maarten -

 Blvd de Grand Case

 Italian and French cuisine.
 Open daily from 5:30pm - 10:00pm.
 Run by French chef Pascal and his American wife Dona.
 Note, The Piazza is NOT a pizza place (piazza = place or square in Italian).
-They do however offer Italian pasta.
-Located in the quaint square of "La Petite Favorite" with tables on 1st and 2nd floor on a quiet veranda.
+They do offer Italian pasta and other Italian dishes.
+Located in the quaint square of "La Petite Favorite" with tables on ground floor and on a quiet veranda on 2nd floor.

 (590) 0590 87 92 32